Frequently Asked Question

 Here are our recommendations for other meetings on your personal Pro account:

-• Only use your Personal Meeting ID for personal meetings, not for class sessions.
+• Only use your Personal Meeting ID for personal meetings, not class sessions.

-• Do not configure your personal meeting space to record automatically.
-There are many recordings in Panopto of personal and private family meetings, etc.
+• Do not configure your personal meeting space to record automatically—many recordings of personal and private family meetings in Panopto, etc.

-The Everything folder allows anyone who has access to the Panopto through Andrews University to see any video with the permissions set to “Allow anyone at your organization.”
-Hence, if you configure your personal meeting space with that permission to use in your courses, then ANY meeting recorded can be viewed by anyone at Andrews University.
+The Everything folder allows anyone accessing the Panopto through Andrews University to see any video with the permissions set to “Allow anyone at your organization.”
+Hence, if you configure your personal meeting space with permission to use in your courses, anyone at Andrews University can view any recorded meeting.

-Here is a link to Panopto QuickGuide that will aid you with the above process.
+Here is a link to Quickguides that will aid you with the above process.

-If you have any questions, please feel free to reach out to the Center for DLiT at dlit@andrews.edu.
+If you have any questions, please contact the Center for DLiT at dlit@andrews.edu.

 Please Wait!